 Do Water Filters Remove Microplastics?

 an infographic showing the results of a study about the number of plastic particles found in bottled water

-• Digestive Issues – Some studies suggest microplastics may contribute to inflammatory bowel disease (IBD) and other gut health issues.
+• Stomach Issues: Some studies suggest microplastics might play a part in things like inflammatory bowel disease (IBD) and other gut problems.

-• Immune System Effects – Microplastics may weaken immune responses by triggering inflammation and oxidative stress in the body.
+• Immune System Problems: Microplastics could weaken our immune system by causing inflammation and oxidative stress in the body.

-• Organ Damage – Recent research suggests that the smallest microplastics, known as nanoplastics, can enter the bloodstream and accumulate in organs like the liver, kidneys, and brain.
+• Organ Damage: More recent research suggests that the really tiny microplastics, called nanoplastics, can get into our bloodstream and build up in organs like the liver, kidneys and even the brain.

+Do Water Filters Remove Microplastics?